Saint George's Night Uprising: Beginning of the uprising

 On Saint George's Night (April 23) 1343, a signal was given by setting fire to a house on a hilltop for a coordinated attack on the foreigners in Harria.
 The plan was to "kill all the Germans along with their wives and children.
 And so it happened, because they started to slay virgins, women, servants, maidservants, noblemen and commoners, young and old; all, who were of German blood, had to die."
 According to the Younger Livonian Rhymed Chronicle, after renouncing Christianity, the rebel forces crisscrossed the whole province of Harria, burned down all the manors of the nobility and killed all the Germans who fell in their hands.
 Among others, they burned down the Cistercian Padise Abbey and massacred the 28 monks who had failed to escape.
 The chronicle adds that any German women or children who were spared by the men were killed by the women who then proceeded to burn down all the churches and the huts of the monks.

 After the initial success, Estonians elected four kings amongst themselves.
 The kings along with the rebel army proceeded to Danish-held Reval (Tallinn) and laid siege on the city with 10,000 men.
 In the first battle under Tallinn the Estonians were victorious over the knights.
 However, the leaders of the rebellion were worried that once the Germans and Danes recovered from the initial shock, the Estonian government might not be able to withstand the combined onslaught of their enemies.
-Therefore, they sent a delegation to the Swedish bailiffs of Åbo and Viborg and let them know that the Germans in Harria had been killed.
+Therefore, they sent a delegation to the Swedish bailiffs of Åbo (Turku) and Viborg and let them know that the Germans in Harria had been killed.
 They also told them that the Estonian army had laid siege on Reval, but they were willing to hand the Danish city over to the king of Sweden if the Swedes sent help.
 The bailiffs promised to raise an army and sail to Estonia.

+After the initial success, the Teutonic Order was invited by the Danes, through the Bishop of Reval, Olaf of Roskilde, to quell the rebellion and take possession of the Danish castles in the region.